 Well, what can I say, frittata recipe?
 My little sister was right... as usual.
 As soon as we got home from the airport, my mom had a whole lot of delicious dishes ready for us.
 And this one... definitely one of my favorites.
 THE very best take on eggs and potatoes.
 The best.
 Ok, I might be a little bias.
 Or a lot...

-Potato omelet (or “tortilla de patatas”) is one of the most popular dishes in Spain.
-And soooo versatile!
+Potato omelet (or “tortilla de patatas”) also know as Frittata is is one of the most popular recipe dishes in Spain.
+And so versatile!
 We eat it for breakfast, in a sandwich for lunch, as “tapas” for dinner….
 You name it.
 Every time I make it, it takes me right back home.

 So if you feel like taking a little trip without leaving your kitchen, go ahead, get cooking!
 I guarantee it will be worth every second.

 - Not Just For Passover Recipes - Tri-colored Roasted Potatoes with Harissa Sauce

 - 11 Sweet Potato Recipes You Will Love